FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 Do I need to be in personal analysis before applying?

 Applicants for training are strongly encouraged to begin personal psychoanalytic psychotherapy or psychoanalysis (for six months or one year) before they apply to the training as this is an important developmental opportunity.
-In some circumstances this might be in the form of once or twice weekly therapy and might be accessed remotely through online technologies.
+In some circumstances this might be in the form of once or twice weekly therapy.
 Personal tutors and/or potential training schools will be able to think with applicants about their options including advice about suitable accredited analysts and psychotherapists and help for people with limited funds to access some financial support.

 We are committed to widening access to the training and to build on the diversity of our training groups.
 We do understand that some applicants will not have the opportunity to start personal therapy, for financial, geographical and other reasons, and we do not want this to be a barrier to making an application.